open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 ##### Figure 7.
 Elements of the _sender_ object.

-!!
 Figure 7 shows the elements in the sender object.  _speakerUri_ is mandatory.
-The _serviceEndpoint_ is optional but it is good practice to include it if there is no _conversant_section or the protocol being used to transport the envelopes does not carry source and destination address information.
+The _serviceUrl_ is optional.
+It is good practice to include it if there is no _conversant_ section or the protocol being used to transport the envelopes does not carry source and destination address information.

 #### 1.8 Events Object